Anding/N.I.G.E.-Machine/README.txt

 Reference manual
 ================

 A 50 page reference manual is available that covers getting started through to system customization, with detailed appendices.
-Please see the file \Resources\Nige Machine Manual.pdf
+Please see the file \Resources\Nige Machine Manual.pdf (in branch v3.0)

 Respoistory structure
 =====================

-\Resources contains documentation and other reference materials
+\Resources contains documentation and other reference materials (please go to branch v3.0 to find the reference manual)

 \VHDL contains all of the logic design (VHDL files) for the N.I.G.E.
 Machine